← Back to ResourcesCat Health

 Hepatic lipidosis (fatty liver)

-Tylenol / acetaminophen poisoning
+Tylenol and acetaminophen poisoning

-Calgary 24-Hour Cat Emergency Clinics
+How to Find a Calgary 24-Hour Cat Emergency Centre

 For the dog version of this directory, see our Calgary emergency vet guide.